inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 To the right of the map window are a series of panels, which each do something different.
-When you first install JOSM several panels are shown by default, such as :guilabel:`Layers`, :guilabel:`Properties`, and :guilabel:`Selection`.
-When you select a point, line, or shape in the map window, it is shown in the :guilabel:`Selection` panel.
+When you first install JOSM several panels are shown by default, such as :guilabel:`Layers`, :guilabel:`Properties` and :guilabel:`Selection`.
+When you select a point, line or shape in the map window, it is shown in the :guilabel:`Selection` panel.
 Information about the object is shown in the :guilabel:`Properties` panel, and the username of the author of that object is shown in the :guilabel:`Authors` panel.